Carson A. Faircloth Killed in Clinton Car Accident

 North Carolina wrongful death statute

 Under North Carolina's wrongful death statute (N.C.G.S. § 28A-18-2), surviving family members may pursue a civil claim when a loved one dies due to the negligent or reckless actions of another driver.
 This legal action is typically filed by the personal representative of the deceased person's estate against the at-fault driver's insurance policy.
-National Legal Analyst Candice Bond of Bond Legal noted that "Wrongful death claims allow families to seek justice and financial restitution for the sudden loss of a loved one, separate from any criminal proceedings."
+"Wrongful death claims allow families to seek justice and financial restitution for the sudden loss of a loved one, separate from any criminal proceedings," Bond added.

 Families may be entitled to compensation for medical expenses incurred prior to death, funeral costs, and the loss of the deceased's income, services, and companionship.
 The state enforces a strict two-year statute of limitations for filing wrongful death lawsuits, making the prompt preservation of crash scene evidence and vehicle data essential.